dbt-labs/docs.getdbt.com/website/docs/terms/data-catalog.md

 In addition, with open source tools, you often need to host them yourself on a cloud provider of choice if your catalog will see broad use across the team.
 Depending on what you prefer, you may have to deploy multiple microservices on a platform like AWS or Azure.

-Lastly, you want to keep in mind your end user.
-Is this data catalog meant to be utilized by the data team or the larger business teams?
+Lastly, you want to keep in mind your end user: Is this data catalog meant to be utilized by the data team or the larger business teams?
 Business users may have a harder time navigating an open source tool because it’s usually not as easy as logging in with an account.
 It requires more technical expertise to use effectively.
 If a business user has trouble with the catalog, it could cause a potential lag in important processes.

 ### Enterprise data catalog software